thoughtbot/ios-on-rails/book/iOS/viewing_with_the_event_view_controller.md

     	return self.address;
 	}

-Now, when we place our event objects on our `mapView`, they'll display their event information when we tap on the annotation.
+Now, once we place our event objects on our `mapView`, they'll display their event information when we tap on the annotation.

 ### Pushing an Event View Controller

 In addition, we want to present a read-only `HUMEventViewController` when we tap on a pin.
-So, we'll see the event view controller come on screen when we tap an annotation, and when we hit the back button we'll see the annotation callout reminding us which annotation we tapped.
+So we'll see the event view controller come on screen when we tap an annotation.
+And when we hit the back button, we'll see the annotation callout reminding us which annotation we tapped.

 Presenting the `HUMEventViewController` means responding to the mapView delegate method `-mapView:didSelectAnnotationView:`.
 As long as the annotation is a `HUMEvent` object, we want to push a new view controller with that object.